Own-Data-Privateer/hoardy-web/tool/README.md

 will load (an index of) everything under `~/hoardy-web/latest/i.imgur.com` and `~/hoardy-web/latest/archiveofourown.org` into memory but will only mirror the contents of `~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr` files and their requisites.

-When at least one `--root-*` option is specified, using `--boring` is equivalent to simply appending its argument to the end of the positional `PATH`s.

 ### Control which versions (visits) get mirrored

-By default, `hoardy-web mirror` runs with the implied `--latest` option, which mirrors the latest available version (visit) to each URL.
+By default, `hoardy-web mirror` runs with the implied `--latest` option, which renders the latest available version (visit) to each URL.
 Usually, this is fine, as most modern web-sites use versioned page requisites to improve caching.
 But it can produce broken results sometimes.
-For instance, when two different web pages share an unversioned `CSS` file and one those pages was recently revisited while the other was not, then, with the default `--latest`, only the latter version of the `CSS` file in question will be mirrored, making the older page broken.
+For instance, when two different web pages share an unversioned `CSS` file and one those pages was recently revisited while the other was not, then, with the default `--latest`, only the latter version of the `CSS` file in question will be `mirror`ed, making the older page broken.

 To fix this, you can run `mirror` with `--latest-hybrid` option